SimonBirkenheuer/MQTT-Chat/README.md

 The messages have multiple fields:

-"type": Either "message" or "notice"
+"type": Either "message" or "notice"<br>
-"from": Username of the author
+"from": Username of the author<br>
-"message": only present if "type" is "message", contains the message string "notice": only present if "type" is "info", contains a string description
+"message": Only present if "type" is "message", contains the message string<br>
+"notice": Only present if "type" is "info", contains a string description<br>

 ## Misc